 Exchange Listing.
-We do not plan on making an application to list the shares of our Series A Preferred Stock on NASDAQ, any other national securities exchange or any other nationally recognized trading system.
-Our Common Stock is listed on NASDAQ.
+We do not plan on making an application to list the shares of our Series A Preferred Stock on NASDAQ, any other national securities exchange or any other nationally recognized trading system, or the TASE.
+Our Common Stock is listed on NASDAQ and the TASE, in each case under the ticker symbol "CMCT."